 If you're a trustee, or you administer or benefit from a trust, it's important that you understand how the introduction of the UK Trusts Register may affect you and your trust.

-The Trust Register is now the only way that trusts can be notified to Her Majesty’s Revenue & Customs (HMRC) for self-assessment tax purposes.
+The Trust Register is now the only way that trusts can be notified to His Majesty’s Revenue & Customs (HMRC) for self-assessment tax purposes.
 It is imperative that trustees of all new and existing trusts (whether UK based or offshore) assess whether they fall within the registration requirements and take action accordingly.

 The Register was introduced in June 2017 and at that time trusts were only required to be registered where there was a UK tax liability.
 In October 2020 new legislation was introduced to capture all trusts, regardless of whether they have a UK tax liability.